Listed, by author or editor...

 - Conquest, John,

-I've never seen this one, part of the "Garland Reference Library of the Humanities," and probably couldn't afford one if I ever did (it's supposed to be very expensive), but it's supposed to be an indepth analysis of every major and minor P.I. ever created, upping the count of Baker and Nietzel's Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn't resist.
+For years I'd never seen this one, part of the "Garland Reference Library of the Humanities," and probably couldn't afford one (it was supposed to be very expensive), but it's reputation as an in-depth listing of every major and minor P.I. ever created, upping the count of Baker and Nietzel's Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn't resist.
 And it turned out to be worth the hunt.

 - DeAndrea, William L.

 Encyclopedia Mysteriosa....Buy this book

 One of the key resources and inspirations for this site.
 A sometimes-tough, but always fair, and impressively- comprehensive guide to the art of detection in print, film, radio and television, by the Big Man himself.
 Recommended.
 Ah, Bill, we hardly knew ye...

 The Deadly Directory....Buy this book